DevopsAde/Devops_Project/Implementing Load Balancers with Nginx/README.md

 that no one server is overworked, which could degrade performance.
 If a single server goes down, the load balancer

 redirects traffic to the remaining online servers.
 When a new server is added to the server group, the load balancer

 automatically starts to send request to it.

 ![Alt text](<Images/load balancer diag.png>)

 *A typical Load Balancing Diagram*

-# In this steps, a load balancer performs the following functions:
+# In this steps, a load balancer performs the following functions

 - Distributes client requests or network load efficiently across multiple servers.